Karioi Project - Te Whakaoranga O Karioi

 Our flagship project on Mt Karioi in Raglan, Waikato aims to restore biodiversity from the mountain down to the sea.

 In Auckland, our local group is building a community of A Rocha supporters to encourage and enable each other to care for creation and live sustainably through our everyday choices, actions and lifestyles, and through our involvement in environmental education, research, practical conservation, and sustainability projects.

 Our local group in Palmerston North maintains a thriving native plants nursery and organizes seed collection, tree planting and working bees within the surrounding area.

-A Rocha in Wellington exists as 3 sub-groups, focusing efforts on the Kapiti Coast, Wellington City, and Hutt Valley.
+A Rocha in Wellington exists as three sub-groups, focusing efforts on the Kapiti Coast, Wellington City, and Hutt Valley.

 Our local group in Christchurch is made up of Christians from a variety of churches, who are keen to connect their faith with an enthusiasm to care for God’s creation.

 In Dunedin, our local group organizes regular events focused on creation care, education, and communal worship.